 Love 30 Canada is campaigning to make 30 km/h into the default speed limit for our urban and residential streets.
 No matter how safe vehicles, roads and drivers are, all of these things will fail beyond certain speeds.
 Each road must be designed to have speeds that are in line with the injury potentials on each type of road in the event of a crash.
-The level of harm to vulnerable road users rises dramatically at speeds of higher than 30 km/h, making this the correct speed for places where vehicles and people mix.
+The level of harm to vulnerable road users rises dramatically at speeds of higher than 30 km/h, making this the sensible default limit for places where vehicles and people mix.

 Remarkable safety gains have been made through the implementation of blanket reduction to safe speeds, even in the absence of physical calming.
 We accept that on some streets it may be appropriate to have a higher limit based on the road, vulnerable road users provision, etc. But any limit above 30 km/h should be a considered decision based on local circumstances.